Would you like to grow a vegetable garden but feel like it just takes way too long? Well, the amazing thing is, it doesn’t have to.

-So if you’d like to have a peppery green to toss in your salad, then you should consider growing it.
-All you’ll need to do is plant it, give it about 2 months to produce mature leaves, and then cut them when you’re ready to enjoy.
+If you’d like to have a peppery green to toss in your salad, then you should consider growing this flavorful vegetable.
+All you’ll need to do is plant it, give it about a month to produce mature leaves, and then cut them when you’re ready to enjoy.

 Then they’ll continue to grow back each year for your enjoyment.